 Clematis occidentalis isn’t the only wild clematis in Alberta: the Western White Clematis (also found in Montana) or Clematis lingusticifolia is another lesser known species.
 Fuzzy seed heads have lent it the common moniker Old Man’s Beard, but it is also interestingly known as pepper vine.
 Apparently pioneers in the western States, craving pepper, added Clematis lingusticifolia to their diets, as the essential oils in the leaves give off a sharp sensation in the mouth that mimics the feel and taste of proper pepper (Capsicum).
 Unfortunately, this pepper substitute is highly toxic (as are all clematis’) and can actually cause internal bleeding in the stomach.
-While the intestinal tracts of early North American settlers may have suffered from doses of the pepper vine, certain native tribes employed it in small amounts to treat migraines and other nervous disorders.
+While the intestinal tracts of early North American settlers may have suffered from doses of the pepper vine, certain Indigenous peoples employed it in small amounts to treat migraines and other nervous disorders.